-Blebs/blocked ducts/mastitis and then abscess usually occur when the breastfeeding parent has an abundant milk supply but the baby does not have a good latch.
-A poor latch, and thus, poor emptying of the breast sets the breastfeeding parent up for blocked ducts and mastitis.
+Blebs/blocked ducts/mastitis and, thankfully, only occasionally breast abscess usually occur when the breastfeeding parent has an abundant milk supply but the baby does not have a good latch.
+A poor latch, and thus, decreased emptying of the breast sets the breastfeeding parent up for blocked ducts and mastitis.
 And why does the baby not latch on well?

 Because of:

 A blocked duct is a clog or blockage of milk inside a milk duct that results in a tender or painful lump or firm area in the breast.
 The skin around the lump may be red and warm.
 Generally, there is no fever.
 Sometimes a low fever may occur (usually less than 38.4°C/101°F).
-Generally, you feel well.
+Generally, the mother does not feel sick.

 Blocked ducts will almost always resolve without special treatment within 24 to 48 hours after starting.
 During the time the block is present, the baby may be fussy when breastfeeding on that side because the milk flow will be slower than usual.
 This is probably due to pressure from the lump collapsing other ducts.
+Or the baby being fussy at the breast may be due to late onset decreasing milk supply and flow.
 A blocked duct can be made to resolve more quickly if you:

 Continue breastfeeding on that side and draining the breast better.
 This can be done by: